wendahere/GoGetter/Journal.md

 	-  This happens to be the cheapest option compared to the other two
 - Design 2: Use a stepper motor that comes installed with a lead screw
 	- ![Design 2](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Design%202.jpg)
 	- This design is the easiest to implement, as there is already a lead screw in the stepper motor, the motor just needs to be secured to a housing
 	- Unfortunately, this kind of stepper motor is expensive, and given our limited budget, we will not be able to afford much motors, thus limiting the variety of prizes that will be dispensed
 - Design 3: Using 2 gears, a driving gear connected to the stepper motor, and a driven gear connected to the lead screw/ threaded rod
 	- ![Design 3](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Design%203.jpg)
-	- This design requires a specially made housing to attach the two gears, and on top of that
+	- This design requires a specially made housing to attach the two gears
+	- A problem with this design is that overtime, the gear tooth will experience wear and tear, and eventually some teeth will get worn down making some parts of the gears not able to mesh well together
+	- With this design, there isn't much of a worry that the lead screw/threaded rod will come off easily during operation

 Allen approached Mr Edward Tay, a SP lecturer who mainly teaches the practical lessons of design and build, a year 2 mechanical engineering module, to consult about the three designs for our dispensing mechanism.